Malivil/TTT-Randomat-20/API.md

 **IsEnabled** - Whether this event should be enabled by default.
 This changes the default value for created the `ttt_randomat_{EVENT_ID}` convar.
 Changing this after the event has already been loaded on a server will only change the default convar value, not the current value.
 Defaults to `true`.\
 *Realm:* Server

 **MinPlayers** - The minimum number of players that must be in the server before this event can be chosen.
 This changes the default value for created the `ttt_randomat_{EVENT_ID}_min_players` convar.
-Changing this after the event has already been loaded on a server will only change the default convar value, not the current value.Defaults to `0`.\
+Changing this after the event has already been loaded on a server will only change the default convar value, not the current value.
+Defaults to `0`.\
 *Realm:* Server

 **MaxRoundCompletePercent** - The maximum percentage of the current round that can be completed for this event to be randomly chosen to be started.
 Defaults to `nil`.\